Contingent Convertible Bonds in Financial Networks: Financial Network with CoCos

-The value of $\eta$ is bounded between 0 and 1, and denotes the dollar value of the converted shares.
-Indeed, such a value depends by many internal and external factors, like the overall quality of the bank, of the banking system and the size of the shock that affects an individual bank.
+that generalizes Eq. ($\ref{rulecoco}$) and reduces to it in the limit of $\eta\to 0$.
+Again, there is an unique equilibrium regardless of the network structure (see Supplementary Material), that can be reached by iteration, starting from $\phi=(1,\ldots ,1)$ and propagating an exogenous liquidity shock.
+The value of $\eta$ depends on various internal and external factors, including the overall quality of the bank, the state of the banking system, and the size of the shock affecting an individual bank.
 Moreover, a CoCo conversion might depress the bank's equity, being a trigger usually seen as a bad signal for the bank issuer by market participants.
-In this paper, we treat $\eta$ as exogenously given, and analyze the effects on the level of bank fitness for different values of $\eta$.\\ First, for $\eta=0$ (shares have zero value) the bank cannot use any money from the conversion and we indeed retrieve the results of the previous section.
+Acknowledging all these factors and their consequences, in this paper, we treat $\eta$ as exogenously given, and analyze the effects on the level of bank fitness for different values of $\eta$.\\ First, for $\eta=0$ (shares have zero value) the bank cannot use any money from the conversion and we indeed retrieve the results of the previous section.
 Second, for $0 < \eta \leq 1$ the equity conversion mitigates the propagation of the shock in a non-linear way, and $\eta$ becomes the minimum possible bank fitness.
-Figure~\ref{fig:CORRd} shows the extent of contagion as a function of the shock obtained by simulating the equilibrium in a network of $N=50$, $a=21$, $s=20$, $y=75$.
-Given this equilibrium and a fixed value $\tau =0.008$, the left and right panels of Figure~\ref{fig:CORRd} show the results of the simulation for the ring (blue line), complete (green line) and intermediate networks (remaining lines) with a conversion coefficient equal to $\eta = 0.03$ (left) and $\eta = 0.3$ (right), respectively.
+Fig.~\ref{fig:CORRd} shows the extent of contagion as a function of the shock for different values of $\eta$.